zalmoxes-laran/3D-survey-collection-doc/docs/3DSCstructure.rst

 Before generating the *Cutter grid*, user can adjust the extent of each tile of the grid by changing the *Area value (m2)* on the right side of the *Set up cutter* panel.

 After pressing the *Cutter set* button, if the dimension of the grid does not correctly fit the dimension of the 3D object, user can: select all the tiles of the grid (on the outliner of Blender, every tile of the grid is automatically named as *cutter* followed by a consecutive number *.001*, such as *cutter.001*) and scale them using the scale command of Blender (in this case, the reference point for the scaling action is automatically placed, by the add-on, on the lower left corner of the grid).
-It is strongly recommended to use *Top Orthographic* view to set the position of the *Cutter grid*.
+It is strongly recommended to use *Top Orthographic* view of Blender to set the position of the *Cutter grid*.

 After clicking on the *Cutter set* button, a grid will appear in the viewport of Blender.
 The grid will fully cover the entire XY-plane extension of the mesh that needs to be cut.